linroger/FinanceCompendium/VII. Corporate Finance/Strategy and Events/Lecture Notes/Lecture 16 How Much Should a Firm Borrow Part I.md

 - Financial distress and bankruptcy are extremely costly
 Distress alone can force companies to deal with harsh terms from suppliers and constant monitoring by creditors

 Banks
-$\bigcirc$  Bondholders
+- Bondholders

 # Financial Distress Costs

 - Additional costs of distress include:

-○ Customer loss – fear that products will no longer be supported or warranties honored
+- Customer loss – fear that products will no longer be supported or warranties honored
-○ Supplier loss – fear of non-payment
+- Supplier loss – fear of non-payment
-○ Employee loss – best employees often first to leave
+- Employee loss – best employees often first to leave
-○ Inability to collect on receivables
+- Inability to collect on receivables
-○ Forced asset sales – by banks or suppliers
+- Forced asset sales – by banks or suppliers

 # Financial Distress Costs

 - Creditors often face additional costs as well:
 - Increased monitoring costs – asset valuations
 - Increased personnel costs at company – financial consultants
-○ More favorable loan terms – lower interest rate, deferral of repayment of principal
+- More favorable loan terms – lower interest rate, deferral of repayment of principal
-$\circ$  Legal review – options if situation worsens, lender liability
+- Legal review – options if situation worsens, lender liability

 # Bankruptcy Costs